VaniOFX/DQN-divergence/blog_post.md

 ### Environment 1: [Cart Pole](https://gym.openai.com/envs/CartPole-v1/)
 ![cartpole](img/cartpole.gif)
 In the Cart Pole environment, the agent tries to balance a pole on a cart by applying a rightward or a leftward force.
 For every time step the pole remains upright (less than 15 degrees from vertical), the agent receives a reward of +1.
-Since his problem is considered relatively easy to solve. we chose it as a representative of problems with low difficulty.
+Since his problem is considered relatively easy to solve, we chose it as a representative of problems with low difficulty.

 ### Environment 2: [Acrobot](https://gym.openai.com/envs/Acrobot-v1/)
 ![acrobot](img/acrobot.gif)